 - Daily Responsibilities: The primary focus of managers in this realm include improving the quality of service for patients, developing goals that can help employees achieve better efficiency and work quality, recruiting and training staff, and overseeing work scheduling.
 People in this position may also be responsible for reporting medical center status to people higher in the chain of command, oversee organization of company records, and act as a representative for medical centers at board meetings.

 - Average Salary: $106,910 on average per year (BLS; 2015)

 - Career Overview: Human Resource Managers are responsible for researching and implementing strategies to assist with improving the efficiency of the working staff.

 - Daily Responsibilities: They are often the connecting voice between employees and the companies in which they work, which can strengthen morale among workers and provide a voice to groups of employees with issues or requests.
 If you work in this position, you may likely play a large role in the hiring and training process, as well as helping employees sign up for and receive company-provided benefits.

 - Average Salary: $103,950 on average per year (BLS; 2015)

-- Career Overview: These professionals are responsible for the planning and coordination of a business’s overall productivity.
+- Career Overview: Top executives are similar to chief executives in their overall functions.
+These professionals are responsible for the planning and coordination of a business’s overall productivity.
 They may also have a hand in planning financial decisions, budgeting, and contract development.